Medically reviewed by Jill Johnson, FNP

 Capillus is marketed as a way to treat hair loss at home, without any need to use medication or undergo hair surgery.
 It’s an innovative, interesting-looking product, but does it actually work as a treatment for hair loss?

-Below you’ll also find treatment options you might want to consider if you’re beginning to develop a receding hairline, less thick head of hair or other symptoms of hair loss and want to stop it from getting worse.
+We’ve also discussed other options you might want to consider if you’re beginning to develop a receding hairline, less thick head of hair or other symptoms of hair loss and want to stop them from getting worse.

 Capillus is a brand of laser caps designed to stop hair loss and stimulate hair growth.
 The caps sold by Capillus contain low-level lasers that claim to stimulate, energize and renew cells inside your hair follicles through the use of targeted light.

-The Capillus hats vary in laser energy output, spanning from 410 mW all the way up to 1,360 mW, with prices ranging from $999 to $2,999 per device.
+The Capillus laser therapy hats vary in laser energy output, spanning from 410 mW all the way up to 1,360 mW, with pricing from $999 to $2,999 per device.
 They also vary in laser coverage, from 112 laser diodes in the entry-level devices to 304 in the higher-end models.

 According to Capillus, wearing a Capillus device for just six minutes a day is enough to promote hair growth and prevent hair loss from androgenetic alopecia from worsening.

 Laser hair growth devices have been around for quite a while, but it’s only recently that discreet, non-bulky devices like Capillus have come onto the market.